owInteractive/frontfy-cli/README.md

 | MAIL_SENDER  | null | When an error occurs in the application an email is sent, put here the sender's email. |
 | MAIL_SENDER_PW  | null | The sender's password |
 | MAIL_RECEIVER  | null | Put here the receiver e-mail |

+### Panel

+The project contains a Redis administration panel.
+To enter access http://localhost:3301/panel/auth, access with these temporary credentials (below we will see that it will be necessary to generate a project in Firebase for your application).

+Writing...

 License
 ----